-Use of estimates: Management of the Company has made a number of estimates and assumptions related to the reporting of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting periods.
+Use of estimates: Management of the Company has made a number of estimates and assumptions related to the reporting of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the consolidated financial statements, the fair value less cost to sell of the Converged Services assets held for sale at December 31, 2008, and the reported amounts of revenues and expenses during the reporting periods.
 Management reviews its estimates, including those related to recoverability and useful lives of assets as well as liabilities for income taxes and pension benefits.
 Changes in facts and circumstances may result in revised estimates, and actual results could differ from those reported estimates.

 Cash and cash equivalents: The Company considers all temporary cash investments purchased with a maturity of three months or less to be cash equivalents.
 The Company places its temporary cash investments with high credit quality financial institutions.
 At times, these investments may be in excess of FDIC insurance limits.
-Cash equivalents (comprised entirely of institutional cash management funds at December 31, 2007) were \$14.8 million and \$12.6 million at December 31, 2007 and 2006, respectively.
+Cash equivalents (comprised entirely of institutional cash management funds) were \$3.9 million and \$14.8 million at December 31, 2008 and 2007, respectively.

 Accounts receivable: Accounts receivable are recorded at the invoiced amount and do not bear interest.
 The allowance for doubtful accounts is the Company's best estimate of the amount of probable credit losses in the Company's existing accounts receivable.
 The Company determines the allowance based on historical write-off experience and industry and local economic data.
 The Company reviews its allowance for doubtful accounts monthly.
-Past due balances meeting specific criteria are reviewed individually for collectibility.
+Past due balances meeting specific criteria are reviewed individually for collectability.
 All other balances are reviewed on a pooled basis.
 Account balances are charged off against the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.
 Accounts receivable are concentrated among customers within the Company's geographic service area and large telecommunications companies.
 As of December 31, 2006, the Company's allowance for doubtful accounts included \$0.5 million related to PCS.
 Due to the changes in the Sprint Nextel agreement described below, the Company reversed this balance during 2007.
-Changes in the allowance for doubtful accounts for trade accounts receivable for the years ended December 31, 2007, 2006 and 2005 are
+Changes in the allowance for doubtful accounts for trade accounts receivable for the years ended December 31, 2008, 2007 and 2006 are

+2008 2007 2006

-20 007 2006 2005 Balance at beginning of year \$ 5 583 \$ 573 \$ 351 Bad debt expense (4 139) 3,553 2,780 Losses charged to allowance (1 148) (3,753)) (2,839) Recoveries added to allowance 1 164 210 281 Balance at end of year \$ 1 160 \$ 583 \$ 573
+Balance at beginning of year \$ 160 \$ 583 \$ 573

+Bad debt expense 524 (439) 3,553

+Losses charged to allowance (700) (148) (3,753)

+Recoveries added to allowance 143 164 210

+Balance at end of year \$ 127 \$ 160 \$ 583